Cranbrook Community Forest

 From forested knolls to small ponds surrounded by grassland, the area is accessible year-round.

-Only a few kilometres from downtown Cranbrook, the Community Forest is open year-round for your enjoyment.
+Only a few kilometers from downtown Cranbrook, the Community Forest is open year-round for your enjoyment.
 The trail system provides abundant opportunities for hiking, mountain biking, wildlife viewing, horseback riding, snowshoeing and simply enjoying nature.

 Bears and cougar are occasionally seen in the Community Forest.
-Avoid encounters by travelling with friends and making noise, and carry bear spray just in case.
+Avoid encounters by traveling with friends and making noise, and carry bear spray just in case.
 Dogs are permitted in the park, but please keep them under control at all times.

 Note that several trails in the Big Tree trail area are on private land.
 Be especially respectful in these areas by staying on established trails.

 Access South End; A small parking lot where the gas line crosses the road.
 Hike or ride north to quickly access several small ponds.

 Drive 2nd St. S. in Cranbrook 1 km beyond the Cranbrook Golf Course entrance.

 The 2nd St. will become Mount Baker Road.
 Park on the left (north)